limodou/ido/README.md

 * Simple core
 * Color command output
-* Packages or commands collection should be organized in a directory or a python file
+* Packages or commands collection should be organized in a directory or a python format file
-* Installation script file is common Python source file
+* Installation script file is common Python source file, but the filename extension should be `.ido`
 * Installation script can be searched from local disk or net
 * Builtin rich functions and you can easily extend
 * Packages installation aim user home first